t3brightside/macrotemplate/README.md

 ## Features

 It's a plug & play template that works out of the box.
-It's based on TYPO3 FLUID templates.

 - Can be installed in multi domain setup or just for a sub page
 - Modular architecture